-The UK Government had previously announced that the rate of UK Corporation tax would reduce to 17% from 1 April 2020 and this rate was used in 2019 for assessing deferred tax assets and liabilities in the financial statements.
-On 17th March 2020 legislation was enacted that resulted in this reduction not happening and UK corporation tax rates remaining at 19% for the foreseeable future.
+The UK Government had previously announced that the rate of UK Corporation tax will be 19% for the period up to 31st March 2023 and will then increase to 25% from 1 April 2023.
+These rates have been used to assess deferred tax assets and liabilities in the financial statements at 31st October 2021.
 The rate of 19% has been used for assessing deferred tax assets and liabilities at 31st October 2020.